 3. I R Weasel

 I.M.
-Weasel competes once again with his arch-enemy, the bumbling and brainless, I.R.
+Weasel competes with his arch-enemy, the bumbling and brainless I.R.
 Baboon.

 4. Cow & Chicken

-Chicken, a scrawny 11-year-old chicken, watches his beefy "little" son, a seven-year old cow named Cow, reluctantly.
-Both young animals are the unorthodox children of two parents, they move around suburban areas, facing difficulties not only in the school but with the devilish plans of the Red Guy, a Crimean enemy of several different kinds with the special goal of making the lives of the brothers miserable.
-If "Cow and Chicken 's character design and unbeatable humor remind viewers of" Ren & Stimpy Show, "there is a good cause: creator David Feiss has also worked on this irreverent animated series.
+Chicken, a skinny 11-year-old chicken, reluctantly watches his beefy “little” son, a seven-year-old cow named Cow.
+Both young animals are the unorthodox children of two parents; they move around suburban areas, facing difficulties not only in the school but with the devilish plans of the Red Guy, a Crimean enemy of several different kinds with the particular goal of making the lives of the brothers miserable.
+If “Cow and Chicken ‘s character design and unbeatable humor remind viewers of” Ren & Stimpy Show, “there is a good cause: creator David Feiss has also worked on this irreverent animated series.

 5. Little Lulu

-Johnny Bravo is a muscular young man who sports the hair style of a pompador and believes him to be a gift from God to women.
+Johnny Bravo is a muscular young man who sports the hairstyle of a pompadour and believes him to be a gift from God to women.
 Therefore, he chases them to fall in love with him.

 7. Dexter’s Laboratory

-In order to produce scientific invention Dexter, a young genie, slips away into his secret laboratory.
-He fails, though, to resist his inventions and experiments with his sister Dee Dee.
+Dexter, a young genie, slips away into his secret laboratory to produce scientific inventions.
+However, he fails to resist his designs and experiments with Dee Dee.